Haiti: Caracol Industrial Park

-Infrastructure
+In 2012, USAID believed the park had the potential to create as many as 65,000 jobs once fully developed.
+South Korean clothing manufacturer Sae-A Trading Co.
+Ltd, the park's only major tenant, created 5,000 permanent jobs out of the 20,000 it had projected and promised to build 5,000 houses yet only 750 homes had been built near Caracol by 2014.

+Ten years later, the park was considered to have failed to uphold its promise to deliver the transformation the Clintons had promised.
+The US invested tens of millions of dollars into the port project but eventually abandoned it.
+In order to establish the park, hundreds of families of small farmers had to be removed from the land, approximately 3,500 people overall.
+An audit by the United States Government Accountability Office uncovered that the port project lacked "staff with technical expertise in planning, construction, and oversight of a port" and revealed that USAid hadn't constructed a port anywhere since the 1970s.
+A USAid feasibility study in 2015 found that "a new port was not viable for a variety of technical, environmental and economic reasons", that the US was short US$72m in funds to cover the majority of the projected costs, and that private companies USAid had wanted to attract "had no interest in supporting the construction of a new port in northern Haiti".

 Transportation

 Haiti has two main highways that run from one end of the country to the other.
 The northern highway, Route Nationale No. 1 (National Highway One), originates in Port-au-Prince, winding through the coastal towns of Montrouis and Gonaïves, before reaching its terminus at the northern port Cap-Haïtien.
 The southern highway, Route Nationale No. 2, links Port-au-Prince with Les Cayes via Léogâne and Petit-Goâve.
 The state of Haiti's roads are generally poor, many being potholed and becoming impassable in rough weather.

-According to The Washington Post, "Officials from the U.S. Army Corps of Engineers said Saturday [23 January 2010] that they assessed the damage from the [12 January] quake in Port-au-Prince, Haiti, and found that many of the roads aren't any worse than they were before because they've always been in poor condition."

 The port at Port-au-Prince, Port international de Port-au-Prince, has more registered shipping than any of the other dozen ports in the country.
 The port's facilities include cranes, large berths, and warehouses, but these facilities are not in good condition.
 The port is underused, possibly due to the substantially high port fees.
-The port of Saint-Marc is currently the preferred port of entry for consumer goods coming into Haiti.
-Reasons for this may include its location away from volatile and congested Port-au-Prince, as well as its central location relative to numerous Haitian cities.
+The port of Saint-Marc is currently the preferred port of entry for consumer goods.

-In the past, Haiti used rail transport, however the rail infrastructure was poorly maintained when in use and cost of rehabilitation is beyond the means of the Haitian economy.
+In the past, Haiti used rail transport; however, the rail infrastructure was poorly maintained when in use and cost of rehabilitation is beyond the means of the Haitian economy.
 In 2018 the Regional Development Council of the Dominican Republic proposed a "trans-Hispaniola" railway between both countries.